Leica Noctivid 10x42 review

 Eye relief is 19mm according to Leica.
 Seems about right.

 Close focus is a mere 1.9m according to Leica, but this involves serious squinting and is not a comfortable view, even if you decrease interpupillary distance and move a bit further away from the oculars.
+This is a bit strange because close focus in the 8x42 is probably the best I ever had.

-- State of the art ease of view
+- Great ease of view

-- Superb aberration control
+- Very good aberration control

 - Chromatic aberration in high contrast scenes